zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 -> 8.64 = 2 * 100 * log2((1000 * 2000)/100) / F

--> F = 200 * log2(20000) / 8.64
+-> F = $200 * log2(20000) / 8.64

--> F = 331
+-> F = $331

-So for this example, increasing the anonymity set from a size of 1 to a size of 1000 causes the fees collected per second to increase from $100 to $331.
+So for this example, increasing the anonymity set from a size of 1 to a size of 1000 causes the (fees + block rewards) collected per second to increase from $100 to $331.

-It will cause the cost of making each tx to increase by a factor of about 3.3.
+It will cause the cost of making each tx and the cost due to inflation to increase by a factor of about 3.31.